technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 08/Lab 08.md

 prompts, and integrate the Dataverse MCP Server for live data connectivity

-1. Login to Copilot Studio at +++https://copilotstudio.microsoft.com+++ using your login credentials if not done already and make sure that you are in the **Dev One** environment.
+1. Open a browser and navigate to Copilot Studio using the url saved in Lab 2 (+++https://copilotstudio.microsoft.com/environments/< Environment ID >+++ and login using your credentials if not done already.

     ![](./media/image1.png)